phylo42/RAPPAS/README.md

 where

-option | expected value | is used for
+option | expected value | description
 --- | --- | ---
 `-s (--states)` | "nucl" or "prot" | Set if we plan a nucleotide or protein analysis.
-`-b (--arbinary)` | an integer >=3 | Set the path to the AR binary used for ancestral sequence reconstruction (see note below).
+`-b (--arbinary)` | a binary of PhyML or PAML | Set the path to the AR binary used for ancestral sequence reconstruction (see note below).
 `-w (--workdir)` | a directory | Set the directory in which will be saved the database.
 `-r (--refalign)` | a file | The reference alignment, in fasta format.
 `-t (--reftree)̀` | a file | The reference tree, in newick format.

+__Note on PhyML and PAML binaries__:
+Currently, the following programs are fully supported by RAPPAS for generating ancestral sequence posterior probabilities:
+- PhyML : Fastest & strongly recommended but may require lots of RAM.
-Currently, PhyML (fastest, strongly recommended) or PAML (slower, but requires less RAM) are the binary called for ancestral sequeunce reconstruction and fully supported by RAPPAS.
-You can use the versions used on the authors websites, but we recommand the HACKED VERSIONS available in the /depbin directory.
+- PAML  : Slower,  but requires less memory.

+You can use the last versions provided by the authors websites, but we recommand the HACKED VERSIONS available in this git repository in the /depbin directory.
-This are based on slightly modified sources of PhyML and PAML, mostly for removing many useless outputs not used by RAPPAS.
+This are based on slightly modified sources of PhyML and PAML: no change in ML computations, but many useless outputs are skipped making the reconstruction process faster.

 The reconstruction will result to the production of a directory struture and a database file in the set "workdir":